 It was one of the great technology moments in recent years: Apple’s presentation of Siri in 2011.
 With it, voice assistants became ready for the mass market.
 Previously, you had to comply with prescribed phrases like

 and much more did not work either.
 Siri doesn’t just answer the question about the weather forecast.
 You can also ask this question in many different ways.
 Here some examples:

 Is it raining tonight?

 What is the chance of a sunny tomorrow?

 Isn’t it nice when technology understands the human and it doesn’t have to be the other way around?

 Meanwhile, voice assistants are widespread.
-They are not only part of the smartphone like Siri or Google Assistant, they are found in many living rooms, kitchens or offices.
+They are not only part of the smartphone like Siri or Google Assistant, but they are also found in many living rooms, kitchens or offices.
 The threshold for low-tech people to communicate with Amazon Alexa, Google Home or Microsoft Cortana has also been reduced because they come no longer in form of computers, tablets or mobile phones.

 The start is entertaining and arouses curiosity: you start speaking to the device, try out the one or the other question, ask Alexa to tell a joke or sing a song.
 Over time, you learn to make appointments and save tasks, use music services, set the cookie timer while both hands are deep in the dough, or even control the smart home.
-Everyone who has already dealt with voice assistants, thinks of them as a relief and enrichment for the everyday life.
+Everyone who has already dealt with voice assistants thinks of them as a relief and enrichment for everyday life.

 Indeed, personal assistants and voice control are here to stay and they find new habitats over time.
 In 2018, Alexa will make its way into cars from BMW to Toyota and will also settle within Windows 10 computers.